magento/architecture/design-documents/tracking-tool.md

  - Find the latest version according to the specific rule in multiple sources
  - A possibility to extend the packages source list (Packagist, Github, Gitlab)
  - Specific update rules like `^`, `~`, `-`, `*`, etc.
- - A notification mechanism for available updates
+ - A notification mechanism for available updates (via slack, email, webhooks)

 ### Packages source